Blog>Cost Guides>Oven installation cost guide

 Gas ovens must be installed by a registered Gas Safe engineer who is qualified to deal with this potentially lethal gas.
 Installing a gas oven without the right qualifications is illegal and is dangerous.

-If you are replacing a built-in unit, the average gas cooker installation cost increases to around £400, reflecting the complexity of the task.
+If you are replacing a built-in unit, the average gas cooker installation cost will be around £300, reflecting the complexity of the task.
 This may involve two people being on site.
 If you are moving your oven to a different position within the kitchen, additional work may be necessary.

 Electric oven installation costs